drardito/EnglishEdTech/English Ed Tech Course Outline.md

 <img src="https://i0.wp.com/plottingplots.com/wp-content/uploads/2021/04/love-death-rj.png?resize=1024%2C833&ssl=1" alt="screenshot from the PlottingPlots website" style="zoom:67%;" />

 This week, you will dive deeply into how we can read texts computationally in order to explore and discover new meanings and connections.
 For this exploration, we will make great use of a tool/website called [Plotting Plots](https://plottingplots.com), authored by a former colleague, Dr. Tom Liam Lynch.
 Tom has done extensive work in introducing and training ELA teachers in the powerful use of these types of computational reading tools.
-Here's [a recent article](https://plottingplots.com/chatgpt-tells-me-the-pros-and-cons-of-reading-books-with-literary-data/) on the site by Tom on ChatGPT and reading books.

 Here is what you will do this week: